pchiorean/Indentz/README.md

   💡 **Tip:** You can attach a suffix to a preset by including it after the _last_ underscore.
 For example, selecting preset `X4_350dpi_39L300_HighRes` will automatically set the suffix to `HighRes`.

 - **Sort files into subfolder:** Exports files into a subfolder of the selected output location.

-It defaults to the current suffix.
+  💡 **Tip:** You can use [relative paths](https://web.archive.org/web/20250315113948/https://www.lenovo.com/us/en/glossary/relative-path/) for the subfolder.

   ⚠️ **Warning:** The text following a `+` is ignored (e.g., `HighRes+Diecut` becomes `HighRes`).